exercism/python/exercises/practice/wordy/.approaches/introduction.md

 It also uses multiple assignment for various variables.
 It is longer than some solutions, but clearer and potentially easier to maintain due to the separate `get_operation()` and `get_number()` functions.

-For more details, take a look at the [regex-with-operator-module][approach-regex-with-operator-module] approach.
+For more details, take a look at the [Regex with the `operator` Module][approach-regex-with-operator-module] approach.

 <br>